Lab Members 2016-17

 Robin received her B.A. in Psychology from the University of California, Berkeley, and her Ph.D. in Social/Personality Psychology from the University of California, Davis, in 2005.
 Before coming to Michigan, she spent two years as a postdoctoral fellow in the Department of Psychology and Social Behavior at the University of California, Irvine.
 Robin is currently an Associate Professor of Psychology in the Personality and Social Contexts area at Michigan.

-Onawa LaBelle, B.A.
+Onawa LaBelle, M.S.

-Onawa is a first-year graduate student in the Personality and Social Contexts area.
+Onawa is a fourth-year graduate student in the Personality and Social Contexts area.
 Her research interests broadly encompass close relationships, with a special focus on attachment processes, emotion, and well-being.
 She is particularly interested in understanding the link between positive or negative psychological states (e.g., gratitude, stress) and physical health outcomes among couples.